MaledKhaoSan/Project-PSCP/readme.md

 #Project setup

-<b>LANDOKMAI is running on Python 3.10 so if you have any trouble try Python 3.10</b>
+<b>BBANDOKMAI is running on Python 3.10 so if you have any trouble try Python 3.10</b>

 #<b>Environments</b>
 We strongly recommended to run this project under Python virtual environment